On #MeToo, Americans More Divided By Party Than Gender

 Defining harassment

-The NPR-Ipsos poll does show much more consensus among young people.
+The NPR-Ipsos poll shows much more consensus among young people.
 For example, fewer people under 35 believe that #MeToo has gone too far, fewer say they would ever consider voting for a political candidate accused of sexual assault, and more young people say they are clear on what counts as sexual misconduct.

 That stands in contrast to older Americans.
 After a year of intense focus on sexual misconduct, half of those surveyed say they're still unclear on what crosses the line.